santerijps/cfs/README.md

 # cfs

 `cfs` is a file system utility library for the C programming language.
+The purpose of this library is to provide functions for common file system operations, such as reading and writing to files.

 **NOTE!** This library cannot be build with `tcc`.
 Use `gcc` or `clang` instead.